 However, according to the National Committee on Soil and Terrain, this test was based on a marine environment, which excluded lakes and rivers, as they are not beaches perse.

-Other criteria consisted of not altering or treating the samples in ways other than air-drying, no bleaching, and impurities were not to be removed from samples.
+Other criteria consisted of not altering or treating the samples in ways other than air-drying, no bleaching, and impurities were not being removed from samples.
 The tests were to consist of sand in its most natural form to give the most accurate results.

 Does A Beach With White Sand Mean Its Cleaner?

-This was another contributing factor in search of the whitest beach and prompted the challenge.
+This was another contributing factor in the search for the whitest beach and prompted the challenge.

 The constant debate over which beach had the whitest sand needed to be put to rest.
 A simple banter turned into a scientific study, performed by the National Committee on Soil and Terrain.